fenago/rabbitmq-jupyterlab/Lab_3_cb.md

-Once installed, RabbitMQ  just works; it\'s really a zero configuration service.
+Once installed, RabbitMQ  just works; it's really a zero configuration service.
 However, RabbitMQ has a lot of configuration options, which make it very flexible and able to work in different environments.
 In this lab we will see how to change the